Don't Roll the Dice, Ask Twice: The Two-Query Distortion of Matching Problems and Beyond: An Optimal Two-Query Mechanism

 To establish the correctness of {\sc Match-TwoQueries}, we need to ensure that a sufficiently representative assignment exists for any ordinal profile and that it can be computed efficiently.
 For this we present a simple polynomial time algorithm, which we call {\sc $\sqrt{n}$-Serial Dictatorship} (Mechanism~\ref{alg:SD-sqrt}).
 This algorithm creates $\sqrt{n}$ copies of each item and then runs a serial dictatorship algorithm, which first fixes an ordering of the agents and then assigns each agent to her most preferred available item according to her ordinal preference.
 It is easy to see that the running time of {\sc $\sqrt{n}$-Serial Dictatorship} is polynomial (in particular, it is $O(n^{1.5})$).

 \begin{theorem} For any instance, the output of {\sc $\sqrt{n}$-Serial Dictatorship} is a sufficiently representative assignment. \end{theorem}

 \begin{proof} Let $A$ be the output of the algorithm.
 During the execution of the algorithm, whenever every copy of an item has been assigned, we say that such an item is \emph{exhausted}.
 Assume, towards a contradiction, that $A$ is not a sufficiently representative assignment.
 By construction, every item is assigned to at most $\sqrt{n}$ agents, so there must be a matching violating the second condition of Definition \ref{def:nia}.
-That is, there is a subset of items $\mathcal{A}'$ and a subset of agents $\mathcal{N}'$, such that \begin{itemize} \item $|\mathcal{A}'| = |\mathcal{N}'| > \sqrt{n}$, and \item each agent $i \in \mathcal{N}'$ prefers to be assigned to a distinct item $\beta_i \in \mathcal{A}'$ (i.e., $\beta_i\neq \beta_j$ for $i \neq j$) instead of the item she is assigned to in $A$. \end{itemize} Consider any agent $i \in \mathcal{N}'$.
+That is, there is a subset of items $\mathcal{A}'$ and a subset of agents $\mathcal{N}'$, such that $|\mathcal{A}'| = |\mathcal{N}'| > \sqrt{n}$, and each agent $i \in \mathcal{N}'$ prefers to be assigned to a distinct item $\beta_i \in \mathcal{A}'$ (i.e., $\beta_i\neq \beta_j$ for $i \neq j$) instead of the item she is assigned to in $A$.

+Consider any agent $i \in \mathcal{N}'$.
 The fact that this agent was not assigned to $\beta_i$ by the algorithm implies that when the agent was picked, item $\beta_i$ was exhausted.
 Since this is true for all agents in $\mathcal{N}'$, at the end of the algorithm all items of $\mathcal{A}'$ must be exhausted.
 However, an item is exhausted when all its $\sqrt{n}$ copies have been assigned and there are $n$ agents in total, so we can only have as many as ${n}/{\sqrt{n}} = \sqrt{n}$ exhausted items.
 This means that $|\mathcal{A}'| \leq \sqrt{n}$, a contradiction. \end{proof}